-Charter Communications, Inc. (Charter) is a holding company whose primary asset at June 30, 2001 is a 46.4% controlling equity interest in Charter Communications Holding Company, LLC (Charter Holdco).
-Charter, Charter Holdco and its subsidiaries are collectively referred to as the "Company" herein.
+Charter Communications Holdings, LLC (Charter Holdings or the Company) is a holding company whose principal assets at June 30, 2001 are equity interests in its operating subsidiaries.
+The consolidated financial statements include the accounts of Charter Holdings and all of its direct and indirect subsidiaries.
+Charter Holdings is a subsidiary of Charter Communications Holding Company, LLC (Charter Holdco), which is a subsidiary of Charter Communications, Inc. (Charter).
 All material intercompany transactions and balances have been eliminated in consolidation.
 The Company owns and operates cable systems serving approximately seven million customers, including a net increase of 554,000 customers acquired from AT&T on June 30, 2001.
 The Company currently offers a full range of traditional analog cable television services, along with an array of advanced products and services such as digital cable television, interactive video programming, cable modem high-speed Internet access and video-on-demand.